The-Assembly/Voi/README.md

 - Type **about:config** is address bar and click on  *I accept the risk*.

-- Search for : <br\>
+- Search for : <br/>
-a. ‘browser.tabs.remote.autostart’ and set the value to ‘false’ <br\>
+a. ‘browser.tabs.remote.autostart’ and set the value to ‘false’ <br/>
-b. ‘browser.tabs.remote.autostart.1’ (if present) and set the value to ‘false’ <br\>
+b. ‘browser.tabs.remote.autostart.1’ (if present) and set the value to ‘false’ <br/>
-c. ‘browser.tabs.remote.autostart .2’ and set the value to ‘false’ <br\>
+c. ‘browser.tabs.remote.autostart .2’ and set the value to ‘false’ <br/>

 - Restart the Firefox.